Bharathboy1/HeXaDeX/README.md

 * Smogon (smogon.com) for VGC usage

 ## Support
-If you need me, you can contact me sending me an e-mail at alessiocelentano2003@gmail.com or sending a message on Telegram at https://t.me/alessiocelentano (@alessiocelentano on the app)
+If you need me, you can contact me sending me an e-mail at  sending a message on Telegram at https://t.me/Bharath_boy(@Bharath_boy on the app)